eldur1/erlebnis/README.md

 - ✅ Optimization lighthouse
 - ✅ Image optimization
 - ✅ Language

+## Deprecated  (not used)

+- Weather position with geo-localisation (API, proxy to pass by CORS policy)
+- Pallet generator
+- Background gradient with square
+- Cursor
-- ✅ Weather
+- Layout

 ## To do :
-- Thumbnails of projects
+- Finish thumbnails of projects
 - White/ dark mode
 - Re-write traductions
 - Fix EN in nav
-- Latency for weather data
 - More languages
 - Improve tablet version